New Scholarship Marks 2010 World Day for Prevention of Child Abuse

 During her visit to Stop It Now! in August, Professor Adele Jones delivered a three-part webcast hosted by Stop It Now! to present key findings from her study of child sexual abuse in the Eastern Caribbean.

 ‘While we often hear the words “children are our future”, the reality is that the needs of children and those who care for them loom large.
 By stepping up with this scholarship, the University of Huddersfield is according child sexual abuse prevention a level of support in keeping with the severity of this social problem,’ said Stop It Now!
 Executive Director, Deborah Donovan Rice.

 Dean Susan Bernhauser of the School of Human and Health Sciences, University of Huddersfield commented: ‘The University of Huddersfield is delighted to be in partnership with Stop It Now! in supporting this PhD scholarship.
+It is anonymity every day attracts more and more visitors to itself due to this.
+Clear difference free online sex cams it is only the fact that you are most likely in no way get a real meeting and intimate relationship with the model in live, however, in the virtual world - the web model is ready to go to great lengths to get your satisfaction of feelings in real time (here and now).
 We are proud of our work in this important area which makes such a difference to the lives of our most valuable and vulnerable citizens.
 Child abuse is a global issue and we believe this work will contribute to its prevention.’